 Not included in your delivery

-Adjust rack to top position and preheat oven to 450 degrees.
-Wash and dry all produce.
-Dice potatoes into ½-inch pieces.
-Toss on a baking sheet with a drizzle of olive oil, salt, and pepper.
-Roast on top rack, tossing halfway through, until browned and tender, 20-25 minutes.
+• Adjust rack to top position and preheat oven to 450 degrees.
+Wash and dry produce. • Dice potatoes into ½-inch pieces.
+Toss on a baking sheet with a drizzle of olive oil, salt, and pepper. • Roast on top rack, tossing halfway through, until browned and tender, 20-25 minutes.

-Meanwhile, halve, peel, and mince shallot.
-Strip 1 tsp rosemary leaves from stems (2 tsp for 4 servings); discard stems and finely chop leaves.
+• While potatoes roast, halve, peel, and mince shallot.
+Strip 1 tsp rosemary leaves from stems (2 tsp for 4 servings); finely chop leaves.
 Halve lemon.

-Pat chicken dry with paper towels and season all over with salt and pepper.
-Heat a drizzle of olive oil in a large pan over medium-high heat.
-Add chicken and cook until browned and cooked through, 5-7 minutes per side.
-Remove from pan and set aside to rest.
-Lower heat under pan to medium.
+• Pat chicken* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of olive oil in a large pan over medium-high heat.
+Add chicken and cook until browned and cooked through, 3-5 minutes per side. • Transfer chicken to a cutting board.
+Lower heat to medium.

-Add shallot, chopped rosemary, and a drizzle of olive oil to same pan.
-Cook, stirring, until softened, 2-3 minutes.
-Stir in vinegar and jam.
-Simmer until syrupy, 1 minute.
-Stir in stock concentrate and ¼ cup water (⅓ cup for 4 servings).
-Let reduce until thick and glossy, 2-3 minutes.
-(TIP: Add a splash of water if mixture is too thick.)
-Turn off heat.
+• Add shallot, chopped rosemary, and a drizzle of olive oil to same pan.
+Cook, stirring, until softened, 2-3 minutes. • Stir in vinegar and jam.
+Simmer until syrupy, 1 minute. • Stir in stock concentrate and ¼ cup water (1⁄3 cup for 4 servings).
+Cook until thick and glossy, 2-3 minutes.
+TIP: Add a splash of water if sauce seems too thick. • Turn off heat.
 Stir in 1 TBSP butter (2 TBSP for 4).
 Season with salt and pepper.

-Thinly slice chicken; divide between plates with roasted potatoes.
+• Thinly slice chicken crosswise. • Divide chicken and potatoes between plates.
 Drizzle chicken with sauce.
-Serve with salad on the side.
+Serve salad on the side.